2016 Olympian (16th, 200 breaststroke)

 “Breaststroke technique changes from person to person,” she says of her bread-and-butter stroke.
-“The fundaments however are generally the same.
+“The fundamentals, however, are generally the same.
 I’ve watched some of the world’s best breaststrokers and have studied what makes each of them fast.”

-Incidentally, she notes, “Each of their individual talents are some of the thing I share with the kids I’ve coached” at her club team (Neptune Swimming in her hometown of Santa Rosa Calif.) and Tennessee’s summer camps for age-groupers.
+Incidentally, she notes, “Each of their individual talents are some of the thing I share with the kids I’ve coached.”
+Hands coaches at her club team (Neptune Swimming in her hometown of Santa Rosa Calif.) and Tennessee’s summer camps for age-groupers.

 There was another factor at play: She would be able to make an immediate impact at Tennessee, which was graduating all of its sub-minute 100 breaststrokers.
 After unexpectedly redshirting her first season, she began her eligibility her second year in Knoxville.
 She won the 100 breast at her first SEC championships and clocked an automatic qualifying time for NCAAs, where she contributed to school records in the medley relays.

-The next year, she swam the breaststroke leg of the Volunteers’ victorious 200 and 400 medley relays at the 2013 NCAAs and made it to the finals of both breaststroke events, in which she set school records.
-She would go on to make the championship final in the 100 breast as a junior and senior, too.
+The next year, she swam the breaststroke leg of the Volunteers’ victorious 200 and 400 medley relays at the 2013 NCAAs and made it to the finals of both breaststroke events in which she set school records.
+She would go on to make the championship final in the 100 breast as a junior and senior.
 She finished her collegiate career as the fastest female 200-yard breaststroker in school history, clocking a pair of 2:08s her senior year.

 With her NCAA career complete, she’s also looking forward to sharing all her hard-won wisdom with young swimmers at Fitter & Faster clinics, especially when it comes to turns and pullouts.